quicwg/ops-drafts/draft-ietf-quic-manageability.md

 performs the DDoS detection, an active, migrated QUIC connection may be blocked by such a system under attack.
 However, a defense system might simply rely on the fast resumption mechanism provided by QUIC.

+## Distinguishing acknowledgment traffic

+Some deployed in-network functions distinguish pure-acknowledgment (ACK) packets from packets carrying upper-layer data in order to attempt to enhance performance, for example by queueing ACKs differently or manipulating ACK signaling.
+Distinguishing ACK packets is trivial in TCP, but not supported by QUIC, since acknowledgment signaling is carried inside QUIC's encrypted payload, and aACK manipulation is impossible.
+Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are emphatically NOT RECOMMENDED.

 ## QoS support and ECMP